bit-shift-io/bluetooth_speaker/README.md

 This container requires the host to run pipewire and wireplumber.

 ## Persistently running
 Pipewire and wireplumber run in userspace and are stopped when you logout.
-So the user needs to stay logged in and it is not suficient to keep a process open (screen, tmux, byobu, ...).
+So the user needs to stay logged in and it is not just suficient to keep a process open (screen, tmux, byobu, ...).
 If you want to run this service headless persistently you could enable auto login:

 ```
 sudo systemctl edit getty@tty1.service
 ```

-and insert (by replacing the $USERNAME) with your own:
+and insert (replacing the $USERNAME with your own):

 ```
 [Service]